cockytrumpet/Team4/PAGE_TESTING.md

 - Test to ensure that when a user searches for a resource, the query is appropriately passed to the back-end
 - Test to ensure that when a user searches for a resource, the page renders only the relevant resources
 - Test to ensure that when a user selects to view a single resource, that the page redirects to that single resource by resource id.
+- Test that the table ocntaining the resources renders with proper spacing and alignment

 ### Add Resources Page
 ![Alt text](static_assets/add_resources.png)
 #### Description: